ngatia-boop/Recipe-explorer/README.md

 - ✅ Search recipes by name
 - ✅ Toggle between light and dark themes
 - ✅ Responsive and dynamic layout with event-driven interactivity
+- ✅ Toggle over favorite meals
+- ✅ Add new recipes and categorize them
+- ✅ View details of the dish on a pop-up
 ---

 ## Events Implemented